 The reason why only certain commands start a disk probe is that the user can manipulate the list of disks "seen" by CDU before the disk probe is done.
 Given that your disk list included an entry for hard drive zero ("HD0"), try the following:

-%CODE_START% CDU DELETE HD0 VINFO %CODE_END%
+%CODE_START% CDU DELETE HD0 VINFO %CODE_END%On our machine, this gives:

-%CODE_START% HD1: i13ex 0012643155 512 787 255 63 FD0: i13ex 0000002880 512 80 2 18 %CODE_END%
+%CODE_START% HD1: i13ex 0012643155 512 787 255 63 FD0: i13ex 0000002880 512 80 2 18 %CODE_END%Notice that "HD0" has mysteriously gone missing from the list.

 The justification for including such facilities is that the disk detection procedure is not fool-proof.
 Hence, you may have to fiddle with the system until CDU "gets it right".
 Usually, you do not.